Ambily-Rajan/Ambily-Rajan/README.md

 Welcome to my GitHub profile 🙏

-I'm Ambily, a data enthusiast on a journey to become a proficient data analyst..
+I'm Ambily, a data enthusiast on a journey to become a proficient Data Scientist..

 ## About Me 📚👩‍🎓👩‍💻